project-sunbird/project-sunbird.github.io/pages/features-documentation/user_type.md

 ## Public
 A user having registered credentials on Sunbird.
 A registered user can be a learner or an instructor.
-To consume any content on Sunbird, the user must be registered on the portal by their respective org admins
+To consume any content on Sunbird, the user must be registered on the portal by their respective organisation admins.

 <b>User Role Matrix for a Public User</b>